Cpt-Dingus/blog-page/docs/Radio/X band weather satellites.md

 ### Description

-- Both MetOp-B and MetOp-C dump their whole orbit to Svalbard on every pass, this dump includes all instruments just like in the [L-band] AHRPT transmission
+- Both MetOp-B and MetOp-C dump their whole orbit to Svalbard on every pass, this dump includes all instruments just like in the [L-band] AHRPT transmission - in essence the transmission is just faster AHRPT
 - Future satellites will be a part of the MetOp-SG constellation which will also transmit in the X-band, albeit at a significantly higher symbol rate

 ### Signal table